thycotic/privman-docs/ui/config/advanced/adv-pm-general.md

 ## Maximum Application Event Count

 This settings specifies the Maximum number of application action events that will be kept in the database.
 The default setting is 1,000,000.
+Also refer to [Purge Maintenance - Application Control Events](../../../tasks/maintenance.md#purge_maintenance___application_control_events).

 ## Command Timeout